This function allows you to synchronize files from your Microsoft SharePoint storage.

 Synchronizing files from SharePoint with a validity date

-Go to “Add column”, select “Date” then a window will pop up where you need to name it.
-To avoid confusion, name them for example “From” and “To” or “Start” and “End”.
+Go to “Add column”, select “Date” then a window will pop up for you to name it.
+To avoid confusion, name them like the following: “From” and “To” or “Start” and “End”.

 This video shows how to move your documents, files from SharePoint to our system.